Princess Peach: Voice acting

-Several voice actors have provided the English voice for Princess Peach.
-From the 2007 Wii game Mario Strikers Charged to the 2024 Nintendo Switch game Mario & Luigi: Brothership, Peach was voiced by Samantha Kelly.
-She has also previously been voiced by Jen Taylor.
-Beginning in 2025's Mario Kart World, she is currently voiced by Courtney Lin.
+Various voice actors have provided the English voice for Princess Peach.
+Since 2025, she has been voiced by Courtney Lin.
+Peach was previously voiced by Samantha Kelly from 2007 to 2024, and by Jen Taylor from 2000 to 2007.
 Her other voice actors include Jeannie Elias in The Super Mario Bros.
 Super Show!, Tracey Moore in The Adventures of Super Mario Bros.
 3 and Super Mario World, and Leslie Swan, a localization manager for Nintendo.

 Characteristics

 Peach's crown emblem is used to represent her in many games.

 Peach is the princess of the Mushroom Kingdom and ruler of her subjects, known as Toads, a species of mushroom-like people.
 Although she has appeared in a variety of outfits, Peach typically wears her pink princess dress with puffy sleeves combined with long white gloves.
 Her royal abode is a large castle with white walls and a red roof, adorned with a stained-glass portrait of the princess.
 Peach is the daughter of the Mushroom King (also named King Toadstool), a character that appears in the Super Mario Bros. comics and is mentioned in the manual for the first Super Mario Bros. video game but has never appeared in the video games.
 She is presented as one of the few humans in the kingdom, despite the Toads being the predominant race.
 Throughout the mainline series, the Mushroom Kingdom is under persistent attack from Bowser and his minions, and Peach's role is to be his kidnapping victim.
 Her age has never been officially confirmed, but it varies between mid-teens and early twenties.

 Despite being the lead female character of the Mario franchise, Princess Peach has rarely been the protagonist of Mario video games.
 Since the first Super Mario Bros. video game, she has repeatedly been the damsel in distress of the main series, typically appearing at the end of the game to reward Mario after successfully rescuing her.
 She is a playable character in various spin-off games and has wielded several weapons, including a frying pan and a parasol.
 She also demonstrates magical powers, such as the ability to heal in Super Mario RPG.
 In the first Super Mario Bros. game, her white magic is the only way to undo the chaos caused by Bowser to the Mushroom Kingdom.
 Peach's relationship with Mario is a central element of the series, yet it remains ambiguous.
 Although Nintendo describes them as friends, suggestions of a romantic relationship between Peach and Mario recur throughout the series.